Dev Mantra

 India–China Relations in 2026: A Cautious Reset Shaped by Global Pressures

-As of January 2026, the relationship between India and China is entering a phase best described as a cautious reset where economic pragmatism is advancing despite unresolved strategic and security frictions.
+As of January 2026, the relationship between India and China is entering a phase best described as a cautious reset — economic pragmatism is advancing, even as strategic and security frictions remain unresolved.
+The shift is not warmth; it is calibrated transactionality, driven as much by external pressure as by bilateral choice.

 1. Economic Thaw: Reopening Government Tenders